 Aloe vera comes in the form of gel, juice, oil and powder.
 You can apply it directly to the skin or drink the juice from the inner leaf.

-For instance, many of us turn to aloe vera creams or gels when we have a sunburn.
-Studies have supported the use of aloe vera in accelerating the healing of burns.(13)
+Many of us turn to aloe vera creams or gels when we have a sunburn.
+Studies have supported the use of aloe vera in accelerating the healing of burns.(15)

 You may also come across a variety of drinks containing aloe vera.
 Note that often these drinks are diluted, sweetened, and contain a very small amount of this powerful ingredient.
 To enjoy its health benefits, we recommend sourcing organic and undiluted aloe vera juice.